 How do I contact the Signature Cloud Support team?

 There are multiple ways to contact the Signature Cloud Support team.
-You can call the Office 365 support line, call the Microsoft Partner Network support line, or use the Office 365 Admin portal.
-We recommend opening a service request via the Office 365 Admin portal.
+You can call the Office 365 support line, or use the Office 365 Admin portal.
+We recommend opening a service request via the Office 365 Admin portal/Partner center.

 As a Microsoft partner: